 Yes, you can get the permit to travel on the direct route from Pangong Tso to Tso Moriri that passes through Chusul village.
-The permit can only be applied in person at Leh DC office.
+The permit you can only be applied in person at Leh DC office.

-There will be an additional stamp that will be put on the permit copies that will authorize you to travel beyond Chusul check-post.
+There will be an additional stamp that they will put on the permit copies that will authorize you to travel beyond Chusul check-post.
 Otherwise, the army will send you back from Chusul or Man Merak village check-post.

 Q15.
 Can I get a permit for Umling La pass?

 No permit is available for Umling La pass and civilians are not allowed to travel to Umling La Pass.
 Some people traveled to it in the past

 In 2017, BRO has built and opened the world’s highest road over Umlingla pass or Umling La connecting Chisumle and Demchok villages.
 Umling La pass is at an altitude of 5,883 Mtrs or 19,300 Feet.
 It is about 105 km from Hanle Village and about 235 KMs from Leh.